 One of the primary goals of leadership is to foster an organizational culture that develops self-leadership amongst all organizational members.
 Self-leadership is a self-influence process by which workers apply the self-direction and self-motivation necessary to optimize job task performance (Manz, 1986; Manz and Neck, 2004).
-Importantly, throughout this program will address leader emergence and development (Bray, Campbell & Grant, 1974; Day, 2000; Gottfried, Gottfried, Reichard, Guerin, Oliver & Riggio, 2011); students will also have the opportunity to discuss and observe similarities and differences between managing and leading (Bennis, 1989; Bennis & Nanus, 1985; Kotter, 1990, 1999).
+Importantly, this program addresses leader emergence and development (Bray, Campbell & Grant, 1974; Day, 2000; Gottfried, Gottfried,

+Reichard, Guerin, Oliver & Riggio, 2011) and initiates discussions and observations of the similarities and differences between managing and leading (Bennis, 1989; Bennis & Nanus, 1985; Kotter, 1990, 1999).